|

 amusement park industry so loose clothing is not likely to be lethal, but

-there is still the odd sharp edge and pinch point that can tear or catch
+there may still be the odd sharp edge and pinch point that can tear or

 Bring a rain poncho or K-Way jacket if you don't want